KevCaz/thesis/man/chapitre3/main.md

 retrieved from [@Paquette2011], see Supplementary Table @tbl:trees available at [http://onlinelibrary.wiley.com/doi/10.1111/j.1466-8238.2010.00592.x/suppinfo](http://onlinelibrary.wiley.com/doi/10.1111/j.1466-8238.2010.00592.x/suppinfo).
 Each of the nine selected variables were centered and scaled (R functions used reported in Table @tbl:rpkges) then used as is to derive Euclidean distances for all pairs of species.
-Then, we use agglomeration clustering with the Ward’s method (implemented in the *hclust()* function we used, see Table @tbl:rpkges) to obtain the dendrogram presented in @fig:dendro.
+Then, we used agglomeration clustering with the Ward’s method (implemented in the *hclust()* function, see Table @tbl:rpkges) to obtain the dendrogram presented in @fig:dendro.